sesam-community/github-autodeployer/README.md

 `JWT` - JSON Web Token granting access to the instance.
 This should be added as a secret to the datahub / variables section in your Settings.

-`DEPLOY_TOKEN` - The deploy key.
+`DEPLOY_TOKEN` - The private deploy key.
 It has to be allowed to clone the repo.
-This has to be created on GitHub, under your repo Settings > Deploy Keys.
+This has to be created by you (follow the guide on GitHub https://developer.github.com/v3/guides/managing-deploy-keys/), under your repo Settings > Deploy Keys.
+The  public part of this key get pasted to git and the private one should be added to secrets in your sesam node.

-`GITHUB_REPO` - The name of the repository containing the configuration to sync.
+`GIT_REPO` - The name of the repository containing the configuration to sync.

 `AUTODEPLOYER_PATH` - The path where the system should add itself, so within systems-folder.
 Example: systems/github-autodeployer.conf.json